Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 Kitting and assembly services matter when your business stops shipping only simple standalone orders.

-Bundles, inserts, launch kits, retail prep, and subscription programs all create extra touches and extra risk.
+Bundles, inserts, launch kits, and retail prep all create extra touches and extra risk.
 If the workflow is loose, those risks multiply quickly.

 The right solution is the one that keeps assembly from damaging the rest of the operation.